racinmat/PHPOgameBot/readme.md

 		- maybe add heuristics how big increment to make, to reach optimal count faster than by incrementing by one
 		- modify that value when espionage technology is upgraded because then less probes is needed?
 	- when sending fleet to nonexisting planet in PlayersProber, catch the non-existing planet exception and delete that planet.
 Probably add parameter to method whether throw exceptions or just return false (failed command).
-- bugfix: when storage is currently being build, calculate capacity with the new level of currently upgrading storage.
-	- now the preprocessor adds the storages to the queue twice.
-The second and incorrect insert is after building the first inserted storage.
-Or maybe setting storage building bool in command to false will suffice.
-- bugfix: when there are two upgrades of the same building, the second upgrade does not now about the first, currently being processed upgrade and thus it calculates lower price per upgrade.
 - bugfix: when upgrading hangar, fleet and defense should not be built.
 When upgrading research lab, researches should not be upgraded.
 Now it does not matter.
 - during the galaxy scanning, delete abandoned planets which were there, but they are not anymore
 - add storages full of resources checking